HAPPY AGNOSTICA!

 accompanied by your name and address (see IMPORTANT notice below)

-Optionally, the exceedingly lazy among you can also receive a gift from t he Random Bag with a $20 donation via PAYPAL.
-Paypal cash is preferred over credit card donations, so that all of your donation will go towards better gifts for the bag and not to Paypal fees.
-Since Paypal takes fees out of all transactions on their business accounts (which are required to accept credit card payments), I've set up two addresses.
+Paypal cash (or from your bank account) is preferred over credit card donations, so that all of your donation will go towards better gifts for the bag and not to Paypal fees.

 IMPORTANT: If you send me something directly from an online company like Amazon.com, BE SURE YOUR ADDRESS IS INCLUDED IN THE SHIPMENT!!!
 Amazon.com does not include your return address in its shipments.
 I cannot stress this enough.
 You can add your name/address to a "Gift message" at places like Amazon.